-• What are the current needs of our constituents?
+- What are the current needs of our constituents?
 How satisfied are our constituents with our current services?
-Where are the gaps between what our constituents want and need and what we provide?
-Are there opportunities to serve LGBTQ+ constituents better and more deeply?
+Where are the gaps between what our constituents want/need and what we provide?
+Are there opportunities to serve LGBTQ+ constituents better? - What psycho-social support and education models are appropriate and possible during this phase of COVID-19 and over the next five years?
+How can we reach, educate, and support people earlier in their family building journey?

-- What psycho-social support and education models are appropriate and possible during this phase of COVID-19 and over the next five years?
-How can we reach, educate, and support people earlier in their family building journey? - What geographic range do we and should we serve?
-Could our geographic range look different for different programs/services? - What does the local and regional landscape look like for competition?
+- What geographic range do we and should we serve?
+Could our geographic range look different for different programs/services? - What is the local/regional competitive landscape?
 What about the national online and social media environments?
-What is the landscape for funding for our work? - How do we relate to the national RESOLVE organization?
+What is the funding landscape for our work? - How do we relate to the national RESOLVE organization?
 Where are there opportunities to collaborate and where should we carve out distinct niches?
 What should the financial relationship be between our two organizations? - What are the opportunities and threats on the horizon for our advocacy work?
 What should be the proactive advocacy priorities and how will we decide when/how to engage in reactive advocacy responses? - What are the needs of our professional members and how could we better serve them? - What partnerships are important for carrying out our work? - What business model will carry us through our next chapter?
 How much potential is there to grow our budget?
 What one-time and ongoing investments will we need? - What staffing model do we need to carry out our work? - What board model do we need to carry out our work? - How will we measure our success?